 Short period level premiums are commonly available in other countries such as the UK.
-In Australia, AIA currently offer a range of “Term Level” premiums for 5, 10 or 15 years.
-Up until 31st December 2021 AIA are offering 5 year Term Level policies with a guarantee that their premiums will not be increased during the 5 year term.
-At the end of the 5 year term, the policy reverts to a stepped premium.
+In Australia, there are a few insurers who offer a range of “Term Level” premiums for 5, 10 or 15 years.
+At the end of the term, the policy reverts to a stepped premium.
 Term Level premiums are more affordable than premiums which are level to age 65 or 70 and can offer premium certainty for those who have short time horizons or budgetary constraints.

 There are also some insurers who also offer hybrid or combined options.
 One example of this is the “Optimum” premium offered by AIA which acts like a stepped premium in the early years of a policy but behaves like a level premium in the latter years of the policy which is when premiums may be increasing the sharpest.
 This is an in-between option, providing those who can’t afford a level premium in the initial years with a less expensive option of limiting future age-related premium increases.

 While the savings from these alternatives may not be as large as a traditional level premium, they can help to flatten future premiums increases as you age and help you avoid having to cancel all your cover at a time when the probability of claiming may be the highest.